 Figure 7.
 Al secondary target

 The results clearly demonstrate the applicability of the Rigaku NEX CG as a valuable instrument in the characterization of gemstones.
 If it is a known gem, then it is possible to optimize the analysis method by defining the major component of the gem as the balance of the matrix.

-For instance, Al2O3 is the major component for sapphire, Be3Al2 for emerald, and CaCO3 for pearl.
+For instance, Al2O3 is the major component for sapphire, Be3Al2 for emerald, and CaCO3 for a pearl.
 The presence of trace Au and/or Pb can provide data about synthetics and processing in part.
-Other identifiers may lie in specific elemental ratios, such as the Sr/Mn ratio in sea and fresh water pearls.
+Other identifiers may lie in specific elemental ratios, such as the Sr/Mn ratio in the sea and freshwater pearls.

 The combination of the Rigaku NEX CG and the RPF-SQX FP method delivers unprecedented performance for the elemental analysis of gemstones.
 Indirect excitation and polarization provide the gemologist an outstanding low background instrument and the use of low 50W power causes no damage to the gemstone.